'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

 El Salvador

 "It's always been a foreign policy priority of our government to fight for the respect and dignity of our countrymen independent of their immigration status," El Salvador's foreign minister, Hugo Martinez, told The Washington Post.
-"Our countrymen are hard-working people, who are always contributing to the countries where they're living and, of course, also in our country."
+"Our countrymen are hardworking people, who are always contributing to the countries where they're living and, of course, also in our country."

+In a statement released on Twitter, the Ministry of Foreign Affairs pointed out that the country had aided the U.S. after the Sept.
+11 attacks and contributed to the reconstruction of New Orleans after Hurricane Katrina.

+"El Salvador demands respect for the dignity of its noble and courageous people," the statement read in part, "according to the principles that govern relations between countries, and in the context of the historic and existing bonds between both nations, which we shall continue to work to strengthen."

 United Nations